 - Bright vs dark scene

-Continuous lighting is a light that stays on until you turn it off.
-On the other hand, strobe lighting is synced with your camera and will turn on only when you press the shutter button of your camera to take a photo.
+Continuous lighting is a light that stays on all the time until you turn it off.
+On the other hand, strobe lighting is synced with your camera and it will turn on only when you press the shutter button of your camera to take a photo.

 Using continuous lights you can control where the light goes by moving it around your product and you are able to see how the light is interacting in your scene.